Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### To Play:

-First, you need to have `Python` installed, obviously.
-If this isn't already done, you can find the insaller [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
-Make sure to tick the box that says `Add Python to PATH` during installation.
+First, ensure you have `Python` installed.
+If not, you can find the insaller [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
+Tick the box that says `Add Python to PATH` during installation.

-This will also install `pip` which is required in the next step.
+This also installs `pip` which is required in the next step.

-Next, you need to open Command Prompt (or another Command Line) and _individually_ run the following commands to install dependencies:
+Open Command Prompt and _individually_ run any any below commands to install dependencies:

-`pip install pillow`

 `pip install playsound`

-`pip install pygame`

 When that's all done, to download the game, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!